dharmaveni/Login-Repository/README.md

 # Login-Registration
-    Chnages made to test the commit.
+    Changes made to test the commit.